nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Code Hash
-A field in a Cell that contains a hash value which could refer to a specific piece of data, or a specific cell referenced by Type ID.
+A field in a Cell that contains a hash value which could refer to a specific piece of data, or a specific Cell referenced by Type ID.

 #### See Also
 - [Cell](#cell)